Kushagra-2000/sql-vector-search-demo/RAG-unstructured-docs/Readme.md

-# RAG Resume Matcher Streamlit App with Azure SQL DB, Document Intelligence, and OpenAI
+# RAG Streamlit App with Azure SQL DB on Structured Dataset

 ## Objective
 This Streamlit app demonstrates how to build a Retrieval-Augmented Generation (RAG) solution for resume matching using Azure SQL Database's native vector capabilities, Azure Document Intelligence, and Azure OpenAI.
 The app enables users to upload PDF resumes, extract and chunk their content, generate embeddings, store/query them in Azure SQL DB, and perform LLM-powered Q&A for candidate search and recommendations.